 Male Perspective By Mitch Odhiambo – So we were watching a movie the other day and the depiction was rather interesting.
 The men were bound to one another thanks to the proverbial bro – code.
-Even those who were strangers still had each other’s back and strove to grant each other a step ahead out life challenges.
+Even those who were strangers still had each other’s backs and strove to grant each other a step ahead out of life challenges.
 Women on the other hand, didn’t seem to have any such obligation to each other.
 Shockingly, even amongst those whom I presumed were friends.
 They appeared itching to take a dig at one other.
 Which raises the question, which gender is more loyal in friendship?

 Most men remain friends with the fellows they grew up with as kids even without regular interactions.
 Men can meet with one another even after having not seen each other for 5 or 10 years and chat fairly easily as they catch up with each other.
 Women, I’m not so sure.
 Women tend to hop between best friends and join different groups depending on which season they are at in life.
 Amongst females, there is a lot of demand for regular interactions and numerous conversations to keep the kindle of friendship aglow.
 Ladies, am I right?
 In my opinion, the male is the more loyal gender, what do you think?
 Be sure to catch my colleague’s article on the female perspective below.
 Until we speak again, I am your host Mitchell Odhiambo.
 Welcome to a man’s new world.